-Barry's Tempeh is a live, cultured food that comes fresh frozen to slow down the fermentation without destroying all the beneficial probiotic stimulators.
-Commercial tempeh’s benefits are killed when it is pasteurized, leaving it hard and bitter.
+Barry's Tempeh is a live, cultured food that comes fresh-frozen to slow down the fermentation without destroying all the beneficial probiotic stimulators.
+Commercial tempeh’s benefits are ruined when it's pasteurized, leaving it hard and bitter.

-If you plan to refreeze, defrost to 44° or less.
+If you plan to refreeze an uncooked portion defrost in the refrigerator.
 Should be cooked to over 185° prior to consumption.
 Cooked tempeh will last as long as any other leftovers.

-Black and dark gray mold spots on Barry’s Tempeh are normal so don't cut them away.
+Black and dark gray mold spots on Barry’s Tempeh are good for you so don't cut them away.

 • Fry slices of Barry's Soy Tempeh as Tempeh Buffalo Wings, make your own Spicy Buffalo Sauce